Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory

-\papertitle introduces three key components: \begin{enumerate} \item \textit{Secure Process Attribute Context Engine (SPACE):} A lightweight hardware module that authenticates processes using hardware-rooted identity, defined by the \textit{hardware process context}, \textit{i.e.} reserved PCID/ASID, and, the pointer to the base of the page table (\texttt{CR3/SATP/TTBR}); referred to as \texttt{BASE\_P}.
-The engine monitors context switches and ensures that only verified contexts can access the SDM.
+Like any security abstraction, we have three simple steps for enforcing SDM isolation: \textit{(i)} \textit{authenticate} the current process, \textit{(ii)} \textit{tag} its memory requests with a hardware-backed identifier, and, \textit{(iii)} \textit{validate} each SDM access against a permission table.
+Towards this, \papertitle introduces three key components: \begin{enumerate} \item \textit{Secure Process Attribute Context Engine (SPACE), or the authenticator:} A lightweight hardware module that authenticates processes using \id.
+The engine monitors context switches and ensures that only validated \id can access the SDM.
+The insight here is that SPACE shifts the permission enforcement outside the OS, thus eliminating the OS as a threat vector.
 It offers minimal MMIO interface to the programmer.
-In addition, it has logic for generating cryptographic labels, and, a counter. \item \textit{Permission Table:} An array of permission entries that maps PA ranges; shared or exclusive; of the SDM to the set of authorized contexts.
-Entries can be dynamically updated to satisfy R4. \item \textit{Permission Checker:} An on-chip hardware unit placed after the last-level cache, before the local DRAM controller and the CXL downstream port, responsible for enforcing access control on each LD/ST. It is integrated into the memory access pipeline that actively validates each SDM request against the \textit{permission table}. \end{enumerate}
+In addition, it has logic for generating cryptographic labels, and, a counter. \item \textit{Permission Table, or the metadata:} An array of permission entries that maps PA ranges; shared or exclusive; of the SDM to the set of authorized \id across hosts. \item \textit{Permission Checker, or the enforcer:} An on-chip hardware unit placed after the last-level cache, before the local DRAM controller and the CXL downstream port, responsible for enforcing permissions on each LD/ST. It is integrated into the memory access pipeline that actively validates each SDM request against the \textit{permission table}. \end{enumerate}